SoFi vs. Prosper: Which personal loan lender is right for you?

 Prosper personal loans

 Prosper is an online peer-to-peer lending marketplace.
-That means that when you apply for a loan through Prosper, it will be funded by regular people who want to invest in personal loans.
+That means that when you apply for a loan through Prosper, it will be funded by either individuals or businesses that want to invest in personal loans.

-Prosper allows borrowers with lower credit scores than SoFi but has more stringent requirements when it comes to the number of other loans you’ve applied for and your existing debt amounts.
+Prosper accepts borrowers with lower credit scores than SoFi but has more stringent requirements when it comes to the number of other loans you’ve applied for and your existing debt amounts.

 One drawback of Prosper is the unavoidable origination fee, which adds to the cost of your loan.